 Dining at waterfront restaurants in the Bay Area is always a treat.
 Fog Harbor is located on the historic Pier 39 with expansive views of the Bay to enhance this extraordinary culinary experience and the best seafood in San Francisco.
 Choose from our extensive menu of excellent dishes.
 Our chefs source the ingredients for your dish from reputable purveyors and we have a 100% sustainability policy when it comes to where we buy our food products.

 We aim to offer the best waterfront dining San Francisco has to offer, with a varied seafood menu and fresh, seasonal products.
-There is something for everyone’s palate from our light starters menu, choose “Crispy (succulent) Calamari” to our house specialties such as “Whole Dungeness Crab” or the famous “Cioppino”.
+There is something for everyone’s palate from our light starters menu, choose “Crispy (succulent) Calamari” to our house specialties such as “Whole Dungeness Crab” some say the BEST crab in San Francisco, or the famous “Cioppino”.
 Bask in the unique atmosphere and the stunning Golden Gate Bridge to frame what is a picture-perfect setting.

 As for diners that plan to enjoy outdoor seating in the City by the Bay, dine like the locals do.
 Visitors come to San Francisco thinking that California is warm so they will enjoy the city in shorts and a t-shirt.
 What locals know, is that even on a warm day in San Francisco, the fog can roll in quickly at any moment and it gets quite chilly year-round.
 Be sure to dress in layers with wind proof and warm clothes if you would like to dine outside so that you will be comfortable.